 You can choose whether to file your Self Assessment tax return by post or online—the latter allows you to save drafts, review returns and print tax calculations.

-Once you are registered to use the system, you will need all your tax records, dividend vouchers, receipts and other information in order to complete the online form.
+Once you’re registered to use the system, you’ll need all your tax records, dividend vouchers, receipts, and other information to complete the online form.

 5. Have a clear plan

 What’s the best way to do tax return planning?
 Avoid filing a tax return under pressure.